Richard Drauz: Arrest and execution

-At war's end in May 1945, Drauz was already being sought by the US Army because of his involvement in the summary execution of an American POW that previous March.
+At the war's end in May 1945, Drauz was already being sought by the US Army because of his involvement in the summary execution of an American POW that previous March.
 Now a fugitive, he fled initially to Tübingen with his family.
 The couple then left their children behind with a tutor and escaped under false papers into the Rhineland, where they took shelter at Dernbach Monastery in Montabaur.
-In July 1945, when his wife learned their children had been abandoned by the tutor, she went back across American lines and brought them to her hometown of Talheim.
-There the US Counter Intelligence Corps was waiting for her.
+In July 1945, when his wife learned that their children had been abandoned by the tutor, she went back across American lines and brought them to her hometown of Talheim.
+There, the US Counter Intelligence Corps was waiting for her.
 After a long interrogation, the CIC learned her husband's location and his false name of "Richard Binder".
 CIC agent Al Sandwina and investigator Helmut F.W.
 Frey then drove by Jeep to the monastery, where with guns drawn they found a man in a small garden house answering to the name "Binder".
-The agents, of course, already knew this name in the false passport.
+The agents already knew this name from the false passport.
 When confronted, Drauz fell apart and was arrested without further incident.

 He was tried by the American General Military Government Court (US vs. Richard Drauz, Case Number 12-1182-1) in the Dachau Trials.
-The court determined that on 24 March 1945 he shot and killed a downed American Airman who had surrendered in the village of Dürrenzimmern, in the Heilbronn district of Brackenheim, a war crime under the Third Geneva Convention.
-In his defense he stated that the American pilot represented "Anglo-American air gangsters" who had indiscriminately murdered hundreds of thousands of civilians in Dresden, Hamburg, and other cities.
+The court determined that on 24 March 1945, he shot and killed a downed American Airman who had surrendered in the village of Dürrenzimmern, in the Heilbronn district of Brackenheim, a war crime under the Third Geneva Convention.
+In his defense, he stated that the American pilot represented "Anglo-American air gangsters" who had indiscriminately murdered hundreds of thousands of civilians in Dresden, Hamburg, and other cities.
 Drauz was found guilty and sentenced to death on 11 December 1945.
 Transferred to Landsberg Prison, he was executed by hanging on 4 December 1946.

-In the aftermath, Heilbronn's new newspaper, the Heilbronner Stimme (Voice of Heilbronn), remarked that "he was a particularly nasty specimen of the Nazi movement."
+In the aftermath, Heilbronn's new newspaper, the Heilbronner Stimme (Voice of Heilbronn), remarked that "he was a particularly nasty specimen of the Nazi movement".
 For his brutality, indiscriminate murder, and responsibility in the final agony of their city, Drauz remains a figure of contempt in Heilbronn to this day.